-The Columbia Digital Storytelling Lab’s “Digital Dozen: Breakthroughs in Storytelling” awards honor the most creative approaches to narrative from the past year.
+The Columbia Digital Storytelling Lab’s Digital Dozen: Breakthroughs in Storytelling Awards honor the most innovative approaches to narrative from the past year.

 Set up to encourage innovation, creativity, and an awareness of the myriad ways digital technology is changing the way we tell stories, the Lab’s awards program is open to works from any field or discipline, including advertising, art, fiction, film, games, journalism, television, and theater.
 In citing these accomplishments, the Lab hopes to further digital media’s potential to break free of rigid, industrial-age classifications and evolve in ways that analog media could not.